Back to menu

 The shrine of Anatellon

 The dedication to Caracalla mentioned above speaks of an aedes, a shrine of some importance.
-It has been placed in the years 212-214 AD, 214 with a question mark.[3]
+The inscription has been placed in the years 212-214 AD, 214 with a question mark.[3]
 It was erected by Quintus Silvius Anatellon, beneficiarius of the Prefect of the Vigiles, with the authority of seven people, including Quintus Marcius Dioga, Prefect of the Vigiles, and Marcus Aurelius Valentinus, Subprefect of the Vigiles.
 In the last line is stated that Anatellon erected a shrine at his own expense: aedem de suo fecit.
 The last line has much smaller and shallower letters, and could well have been added later.

 COH(orte) VI ((centuria)) OST(iensis) IMP(erante)